farse028/portfolio/public/assignment3/README.md

 ## Running the game
 1. Have php installed.
-2. Open a terminal in the php directory and run `php -S localhost:4000` (can substutite 4000 for whatever port you desire).
+2. Open a terminal in the public directory and run `php -S localhost:4000` (can substutite 4000 for whatever port you desire).
 Note that in the portfolio it assumes that the php server is running on localhost:4000.
 3. In a browser visit http://localhost:4000 (or whatever port you entered)

 ## Rules